jank-lang/jank/book/src/reference/error/parse/duplicate-items-in-set.md

 # parse/duplicate-items-in-set
-Duplicate items in set literals are not allowed.

-## Additional explanation
 This happens when the same item appears more than once in a set literal.
-For
-example:
+For example:

 ```clojure
 #{:foo :foo}
 ```

-Note that this applies even to function calls which might produce different output, such as:
+This also applies to repeated forms such as:

 ```clojure
 #{(rand) (rand)}
 ```

 ## Mitigations
 Remove the duplicate item so each set element appears only once.
-If your use case is similar to the `(rand)` example above, pull the values into a `let` first and then use those locals to create your set.
+If you need separate computed values, bind them in a `let` first and build the set from those locals.

 ```clojure
 (let [a (rand)